falrabadi/examples/CONTRIBUTING.md

 ## Overview

 This repository is the collection of examples that are used in Ohio University's CS3560 class.
 For a complete example of a toy project please see `fib/`.
 For Makefile related examples, please see `make.example\d+`.
-For focus example on unittesting for various languages, please see `unittesting.examples`.
+For focus examples on unittesting for various languages, please see `unittesting.examples`.

 ## Contributing

-First thing that you will notice is that you cannot make any push to the repository directly.
-This is is usally the case for all opensource project.
+First thing that you will notice is that you can not make any push to the repository directly.
+This is usally the case for all opensource projects.
 What you have to do is fork the repository to your own GitHub account.
 With this new repository, you will have full control over the repository including the ability to push commits.